Local Testing with SSH Tunnels

 Local testing

 SSH tunnels work for localhost applications as well as local network applications.
 For example, you can test your application running at http://localhost or http://127.0.0.1.
-Or, if you've a local development server somewhere on the network, you can access your application at http://www.local.network or http://10.5.5.1.
+Or, if you've got a local development server somewhere on the network, you can access your application at http://www.local.network or http://10.5.5.1.

 Local testing on Linux and Mac